A jet formation model for astrophysical objects: Summary and Discussions

 The key innovation we introduce to existing ADAF models is turbulence.
 Traditional ADAF formation requires low radiation efficiency, typically attributed to the ion-electron two-temperature assumption.
 While this two-temperature plasma may apply to AGN or X-ray binary accretion disks, it appears unsuitable for YSO disks, where temperatures remain below $\sim$200 K \citep{Ueda2023, Lee2025}, rendering the two-temperature model irrelevant for YSO systems.

 Turbulence, however, can store much of the gravitational binding energy released in the disk and is naturally expected in rotating systems, whether AGN or YSO disks.
 This turbulent energy eventually thermalizes after a dissipation time $t_d$.
 When $t_d$ exceeds the energy loading time $t_r$, an ADAF forms.
 In this framework, the two-temperature plasma is unnecessary, instead, the released energy is temporarily stored in turbulence, enabling ADAF formation.
-Consequently, our ADAF model applies automatically to both AGN and YSO, or other similar systems.
+Consequently, our turbulent ADAF model applies automatically to both AGN and YSO, or other similar systems.
 As the reservoir for most of the binding energy, the advection-dominated accretion flow serves as the energy source that powers the outflows.

 Turbulence also generates clusters of the smallest stable fluid elements, each with distinct velocities and directions.
-These structures can persist over extended periods and may be further accelerated through the mechanism discussed earlier.
-The formation of a jet requires a thick accretion disk with funnel-like regions to confine and direct the escaping blobs.
+The speed of the fluid blobs follow a Gaussian-like distribution, with some blobs carrying higher than Keplerian energy.
+These structures can persist over extended periods and may be further accelerated by pressure gradient with conservation of angular momentum. \del{through the mechanism discussed earlier.} The formation of jets require a thick accretion disk within which a fraction $\eta ( > 0.5) $ of local Keplerian energy is stored in the turbulence, and with funnel-like regions to confine and direct the escaping blobs.
+The key results of the ADAF disk and jet formation mechanism are summarized at the end of \S3 .
 The jet base is expected to form within the innermost funnel near the central object.
-This scenario is supported by numerous observations across a range of systems, from active galactic nuclei to young stellar objects.
+This scenario is consistent with \del{supported by} numerous observations across a range of systems, from active galactic nuclei to young stellar objects.
 We believe that jet formation is fundamentally hydrodynamic in nature, with magnetic fields and radiation playing only supporting roles.